corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/api-contract-constraints.md

 ## Using Contract Constraints in Transactions

 The app version used by a transaction is defined by its attachments.
 The JAR containing the state and contract classes, and optionally its dependencies, are all attached to the transaction.
-Nodes will download this JAR from other nodes if they haven’t seen it before, so it can be used for verification.
+Nodes will download this JAR from other nodes if they haven't seen it before, so it can be used for verification.

 The `TransactionBuilder` will manage the details of constraints for you, by selecting both constraints